Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: One-Scalar-Loop Divergence via Matching to the Electroweak Chiral Lagrangian

 To match the model to the EWCLh we have to assume $ S $ to be substantially heavier than $ h $, such that we can integrate it out alone.
 We can then make the immediate connection to the current situation of one observed Higgs-like scalar and predict the values of its effective couplings.
 It is a natural guess to assume the mass of $ S $ to be in the range of 500 GeV.
-As a pseudo-Goldstone it is naturally permitted to be lighter than the scale $ f $ that is assumed to be at around 1 TeV.
-Other than the measured mass of $ h $, $m=125$GeV, the mass of $ S $, $M$, is not further constrained. \\ Leaving aside the gauge-kinetic terms the $SO(6)/SO(5)$ composite Higgs model is given by
+As a pseudo-Goldstone it is naturally permitted to be lighter than the scale $ f $ that is assumed to be at around 1 TeV. \\ Leaving aside the gauge-kinetic terms the $SO(6)/SO(5)$ composite Higgs model is given by

 We compactify it:

 where we defined